 Single and multi-day park tickets are valid for 365 days from original purchase.
 Annual passes will be automatically extended by the number of days that the parks are closed, and all monthly payments were suspended effective March 25.

-Universal Orlando is offering a Stress Free Booking Policy from now through May 31, 2020.
+Universal Orlando offered a Stress Free Booking Policy through June 30, 2020.
 During this period, new ticket purchases (excluding Annual Passes) for travel through 8/31/20 are fully refundable.
 Hotel reservations made for travel through 8/31/20 are fully refundable up to 24 hours prior to arrival; one night’s room deposit will be forfeit when cancelling within 24 hours of arrival.
 Vacation package reservations for travel through 8/31/20 may be modified or cancelled for free if such modification is made at least 24 hours prior to arrival; a $50 change fee or $200 cancellation fee is charged within 24 hours.

 Further operational updates can be found here.